hooroo/slate/README.md

 ```

 ### Request Id and Threads
-Because the request is is tracked via a threadlocal variable, it needs to be passed into threads if it's to be referenced.
+Because the request id is tracked via a threadlocal variable, it needs to be passed into threads if it's to be referenced.
 At this point, the only baked-in support for this is for Celluloid futures.

 To get automatic passing of request id into celluloid futures you can mix the `Slate::FutureFactory` into your class and create your futures via `traceable_future`.